 Container Grown Creeping Jenny

-Creeping Jenny grows readily and quickly, so plant them 12 to 18 inches (30 to 45 cm.) apart.
+Creeping Jenny grows readily and quickly, so plant them 12 to 18 inches (31-46 cm.) apart.
 Provide a location that is sunny or only has partial shade.
 The more shade it gets, the greener the leaves will be.
 These plants like moist soil too, so water regularly and ensure good drainage in the container.
 Any basic potting soil is adequate.

 With its vigorous growth and spreading, don’t be afraid to trim creeping Jenny back as needed.
-And, take care when cleaning out pots at the end of the season.
-Dumping this plant in the yard or in a bed can lead to invasive growth next year.
+Be sure to take care when cleaning out pots at the end of the season as dumping this plant in the yard or in a bed can lead to invasive growth next year.